jmac97/Digital-Heartbeat/README.md

 Kit of my heart

-## Hello Katie
+## Hello Friends
-Here are the instructions on making the Guy to attach to your embroidery!
-All the parts and some possible needed tools are in the lil box I left on your doorstep.
+Here are the instructions on making the Guy to attach or embed in whatever you want!
+Everything is attached and ready to go.
+The fist section applies only to people who are NOT Katie.
+If you are Katie, skip to the section that says "KATIE!!!"

+## This is the Beginning of the Non-Katie Part
+Hello Not-Katies.
+You guys don't have soldering irons and what not so everything is attached, coded, and ready to go!
+To attach the motor, remove the sticker on the back of the motor and just stick it on something.
+To power it on, pop in whatever battery I gave you.
+There is no on/off switch because I ran out, whoops!
+To see a more ~in depth~ way to attach it to things, scroll down to the "Ok What Now" section.

+## KATIE!!!
+You may begin here
 ## Parts
 Just double check I didn't forget anything lol
 ![](/photos/all-parts.jpg)